quartercastle/validator/README.md

 // A simple implementation of a string validator const string = value => {
   if (typeof value !== 'string') {
-    throw new Error('the given valude was not a string') }
+    throw new Error('the given value was not a string') }

   return true